 1. Sovatna valley - exposition south,

-2. The ascent route from Stenarska vratca towards N (very steep!).
+2. The ascent route - from Stenarska vratca towards the N (very steep!).

 Below Stenarska vratca notch the slopes are again perfect for skiing.
 After some 4 hours of ascent these slopes should now be just soft enough (imagine April's firn).
-We soon reach Dovska vratca, 2180m, where the main passage from Vrata to Kriski podi plateau goes.
-There we turn left into Sovatna valley which will bring us down in Vrata.
+We soon reach Dovška vratca, 2180 m, where the main passage from Vrata to Kriški podi plateau goes.
+There we turn left into Sovatna valley which will bring us down into Vrata valley.

-Coming down through the couloir the slopes become a bit less steep and wider.
+Coming down through the couloir, the slopes become a bit less steep and wider.
 We choose the best passages and soon reach the upper frontier of dwarf-pines and trees.
-There we don't ski down in the forrest (where the shortest marked path goes), but ski just below the rocks of Bavski Gamsovec towards our right (SW), on a small plateau below Luknja pass (1758m), where on the altitude of 1450m the bivouac stands.
+There we don't ski down in the forrest (where the shortest marked path goes), but keep right (SW), skiing just below the rocks of Bavški Gamsovec, on a small plateau below Luknja pass (1758 m), where on the altitude of 1450 m the bivouac stands.